eddyerburgh/notes/docs/operating-systems/linux/devices-and-modules.md

 {% cite lkd -l 359 %}

-`show()` is invoked when the sysfs entry is read from user-space.
+`show()` is invoked when the sysfs entry is read from user space.
 "It must copy the value of the attribute given by attr into the buffer provided by buffer.
 The buffer is `PAGE_SIZE` bytes in length; on x86, `PAGE_SIZE` is 4096 bytes.
 The function should return the size in bytes of data actually written into buffer on success or a negative error code on failure" {% cite lkd -l 359 %}.

 `store()` is "invoked on write.
 It must read the size `bytes` from buffer into the variable represented by the attribute `attr`.
 The size of the buffer is always `PAGE_SIZE` or smaller.
 The function should return the size in bytes of data read from buffer on success or a negative error code on failure." {% cite lkd -l 359 %}.